AdobeDocs/experience-manager-cloud-service.de-DE/help/implementing/developing/introduction/aem-project-content-package-structure.md

 ### Repo Init{#snippet-repo-init}

 Repo Init-Skripte, die die Repo Init-Skripte enthalten, werden in der `RepositoryInitializer`-OSGi-Werkskonfiguration über die `scripts`-Eigenschaft definiert.
-Da diese Skripts in OSGi-Konfigurationen definiert sind, können sie mithilfe der üblichen `../config.<runmode>`-Ordnersemantik problemlos vom Runmode erfasst werden.
+Note that since these scripts defined within OSGi configurations, they can be easily scoped by run mode using the usual `../config.<runmode>` folder semantics.

-Da es sich bei Skripten normalerweise um mehrzeilige Deklarationen handelt, ist es einfacher, sie in der `.config`-Datei zu definieren als im XML-Basisformat `sling:OsgiConfig`.
+Note that because scripts are typically multi-line declaration, it is easier to define them in the `.config` file, than the JSON-based `.cfg.json` format.

 `/apps/my-app/config.author/org.apache.sling.jcr.repoinit.RepositoryInitializer-author.config`